cantering the gaited horse

 Watch: How to Start a Gaited Horse over Jumps

 Wondering how to start a gaited horse over jumps?
 Join me and my naturally gaited Tennessee walking horse on our first jumping lesson.
-It is a wonderful way to improve canter.
+Rails and small jumps are a fun and wonderful way to improve canter.

 Videos: Canter